The table shows common and uncommon causes of esophageal strictures.

 They are often bulky but nonobstructive as in the case on the left.

-Leiomyosarcomas and rare primary melanomas of the esophagus also tend to be bulky but not cause significant obstruction.
+Leiomyosarcomas and rare primary melanomas of the esophagus also tend to be bulky but do not cause significant obstruction.

 On the left a patient with a leiomyosarcoma of the esophagus.